Negative Symptoms – Self help Skills

 Whatever the option that we choose it is vital to have a clear view of the role that we have chosen.
 At some point in their life everyone will ask the question “what am I here for?”
 For people with schizophrenia that question is all the more meaningful and important.

-1.This advice sheet is based on the author’s personal experiences.
+1.This information sheet is based on the author’s personal experiences.

 Lost and Then Found: Turning Life’s Disappointments into Hidden Treasures, Trevor Griffiths, Paternoster Press.